 The Science Behind Motion Capture Technology

 Motion capture technology works by tracking the movements of subjects using cameras, sensors, or markers.
 These inputs are then processed by specialized software to create digital models of the captured motions.
-The process involves three key steps:
+To understand the detailed step-by-step process, check out our guide on How Motion Capture Work.

 1. Data Capture: Cameras or sensors record the subject’s movements.
 Multiple devices are often used to ensure accuracy from various angles.